coder52/Value-based-methods/README.md

 ## How to run the code, to train the agent

-## How to run the code, to train the agent
+## How to run the code, to train and test the agent

 1. Start the jupyter notebook in PyCharm-Terminal by writing `jupyter notebook`